aiven/aiven-docs/docs/tools/aiven-console/howto/create-orgs-and-units.md

 1. Click the user information icon in the top right and select **Organizations**.
-2. Click **Create organization**.
+1. Click **Create organization**.
-3. Select the checkbox to confirm that you understand the effects of creating an organization.
-4. Enter a name for the organization.
+1. Enter a name for the organization.
-5. Optional: Select any projects to assign to this organization.
+1. Optional: Select any projects to assign to this organization.
 You can search for projects by name.
-6. Click **Create organization**.
+1. Click **Create organization**.